Skip to content

 Challengeable by: Auditor

-Budget compliance tracking plus business-unit budget real-time monitoring Does the business unit stay within allocated budget framework after recommended adjustment is included?
+Budget compliance tracking with real-time business-unit monitoring Does the business unit stay within allocated budget framework after recommended adjustment is included?
 Rules Engine

 Decision Record